There are five national park service sites in Michigan. None of these sites are shared with other states.

 Despite being slightly remote in location, several tourists flock to Isle Royale National Park in Michigan.
 In fact, it is also a popular destination for backpackers and campers.
 The average visit in the park is the highest for any site in the National Park System at 3.5 days (the average park stat in the rest of the system is only 4 hours).
 The landscape in the park is rugged and untamed.
 Hence, this park might be for serious and experienced trail hikers only.
 For those interested to visit the park, it is closed from November until mid-April.
 The best time to go is from June to September.

 Keweenaw National Historical Park

 This is another unit of the NPS in Michigan, which was established in 1992.
 The park commemorates the history of the Keweenaw Peninsula which dates back over 7,000 years.
 Some parts of the park have been privatized in 2009.
 The establishment of this park aims to protect and preserve the oldest and largest lava flow on Earth.
 It is located in Michigan’s Keweenaw Peninsula.
 This is the only volcanic activity in the world wherein native copper was produced within the area.
 In addition, the Keweenaw Peninsula is also the site of prehistoric aboriginal copper mining is found.

 This park is currently managed by the US National Park Service along with some private and non-profit organizations.

 Pictured Rocks National Lakeshore

 This is another one of the national park service sites in Michigan that encompasses an area near Lake Superior.
 This site is also considered a Michigan State Historic Site.
 The park itself was established in 1965 and covers more than 73,000 acres in land area.
 It covers a scenic hilly shoreline featuring various rock formations, waterfalls, sand dunes, and natural archways.
 It has one of the most dramatic lakeshores on all of the Great Lakes.

 When Pictured Rocks was named as the National Lakeshore by the US Congress in 1966, it was the first ever designation of its kind.
-An average of more than 400,000 tourists visit the park each year.
+An average of more than 400,000 tourists visits the park every year.